davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

  1. Flickr API key:

     [Request a Flickr API key](https://www.flickr.com/services/api/keys/apply/)
-    and store it in `data/api-key.flickr.txt`.
+    and store it in `src/data/api-key.flickr.txt` (relative to this README file).
 The 1st line must contain the public API key, the 2nd must contain the shared secret for that key.
 Example:

         e0b92403f258c35c6b43d2e21c640f9f
         bd7a0f0bcc5dfc25

+    Note: The above example does not contain a working key, just a randomly generated look-alike.

  2. Some libraries need to be set up, but I'm not going into that now.